evandrolrff/-prettySales/README.md

 ## Pretty Sales
 ### Description
 This is the first version of the project.
-In this release, you'll find basic functionality for managing users and products, along with a connection to an SQLite database.
+In this release, you'll find basic functionality for managing users, products, sales, and payments, along with a connection to an SQLite database.

 ## Features
 - **User CRUD**: Create, Read, Update, and Delete operations for managing user records.
 - **Product CRUD**: Create, Read, Update, and Delete operations for managing product records.
+- **Sales CRUD**: Manage sales transactions with full Create, Read, Update, and Delete functionality.
+- **Payments CRUD**: Record and manage payment information for each sale.
 - **SQLite Connection**: Integration with SQLite for database storage and management.

 ## Getting Started
 To get started with this project, follow the instructions below: